brndnmtthws/brndn-io/content/posts/nobody-wants-to-hire-anymore/index.md

 ![Corporate profits](corporate-profits.png)

-Corporate profits have increased approximately 50% over pre-COVID levels, raising interesting questions about resource allocation in the economy.
+Corporate profits have increased approximately 50% over pre-COVID levels.
+So this is not a case of there simply being no money to pay people more.

 Here's what we can deduce from this data: